frandallfarmer/neohabitat/docs/getting_started.md

 ```

 After doing so, you'll be able to import the root pom.xml into Eclipse or IntelliJ to gain full IDE integration.

+You'll also want to run a local build when you've completed a code change and are ready to reload Neohabitat.

 Conclusion
 ----------